facebookarchive/pfff/readme.txt

                               pfff

-pfff is a set of tools and APIs to perform some static analysis, dynamic analysis, code visualizations, code navigations, or style-preserving source-to-source transformations such as refactorings on source code.
-For now the effort is focused on PHP but there is preliminary support for Javascript, C, C++, Java, and other languages.
-There is also preliminary support for OCaml code so that the framework can be used on the code of pfff itself.
+pfff is a set of tools and APIs to perform static analysis, code visualizations, code navigations, or style-preserving source-to-source transformations such as refactorings on source code.
+There is good support for C, Java, Javascript and PHP.
+There is also preliminary support for other languages such as C++, Rust, C#, Html, CSS, Erlang, Lisp, Haskell, Python, OPA and SQL.
+There is also very good support for OCaml code so that the framework can be used on the code of pfff itself.

 For each languages there are mainly 2 libraries, for instance parsing_php.cma and analysis_php.cma, that you can